kagnes/phd_thesis/README.md

-# PhD thesis: Particle-verb constructions in Hungarian
+# PhD thesis: Preverb constructions in Hungarian

-The thesis investigates Hungarian verbal particles and particle–verb constructions in a corpus-driven approach.
-Its main research questions are as follows: (1) Which lexical items can be classified as verbal particles, and what can be the grounds of their classification?
-(2) What kinds of structural patterns do particle–verb constructions show, when and to what extent can a particle be separated from a finite/non-finite verb or a deverbal element?
-(3) How can we describe the productive particle–verb patterns, and – based on this – what conclusions can be made about the semantics of verbal particles?
+The thesis investigates Hungarian preverbs and preverb constructions in a corpus-driven approach.
+Its main research questions are as follows: (1) Which lexical items can be classified as preverbs, and what can be the grounds of their classification?
+(2) What kinds of structural patterns do preverb constructions show, when and to what extent can a preverb be separated from a finite/non-finite verb or a deverbal element?
+(3) How can we describe the productive preverb–verb patterns, and – based on this – what conclusions can be made about the semantics of preverbs?

 ## Important note